Pressed Powders That Keep Skin Smooth, Set, and Not Cakey

 ✅ Pros

-• Plays nicely with concealer and under-eye areas
+• Especially useful around concealer and under-eye areas

 ❌ Cons

-• Limited shade options for deeper skin tones
+• Shade options are limited, especially for deeper skin tones

-• Can be too subtle if you want strong oil control
+• May feel too subtle if you want stronger oil control

 Check Price on Amazon